IBM-Cloud/docs/services/CloudAutomationManager/index.md

 <!-- Include a sentence to briefly introduce the steps.
 Examples: -->

-After you add the Cloud Automation Manager service from the Bluemix Experimental Services catalog, to get started with the service, create and deploy a template to your cloud provider.
+After you add the Cloud Automation Manager service from the Bluemix catalog, to get started with the service, create and deploy a template to your cloud provider.
 The following cloud providers are supported:
  - IBM Cloud
  - Amazon EC2
  - vSphere (Beta)